nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 >
 #
 > No      Person except a   natural born      Citizen , or      a   Citizen of the
-# NPrSg/P NSg    V/C/P  D/P NSg/J   NPrSg/V/J NSg     .
+# NPrSg/P NSg    V/C/P  D/P J       NPrSg/V/J NSg     .
 NPrSg/C D/P NSg     P  D
 > United States  , at the time of the Adoption of this Constitution , shall be
 # J      NPrSg/V .
 P  D   NSg  P  D   NSg      P  I/D  NPrSg        .
 VX    NSg/VX
 > eligible to the Office of President ; neither shall any   Person be     eligible to